 - Audit News: We issue Audit News quarterly which should help your RIs and staff keep up to date with audit technical and regulatory developments.

 - Help sheets: We have issued a range of help sheets to help you with your audit work, including help sheets for specialist audit areas.

-Any enquiries regarding Audit Registration should be addressed to firstname.lastname@example.org or 0131 347 0282.
+Any enquiries regarding Audit Registration should be emailed to us or call us on 0131 347 0282 for further assistance.